oswriter/dc-probate/README.md

 ## Disclaimer
 This program **does not offer legal advice**.
 If you have any questions regarding the administration of a District of Columbia estate, you should speak with a qualified probate attorney.

+## Testing Note
+This code was tested in Python 3.4.2.

 ## License
 © 2016 S.M.
 Oliva ([@oswriter](https://github.com/oswriter)) and distributed under the [BSD 3-Clause License](https://opensource.org/licenses/BSD-3-Clause).